commenthol/markedpp/README.md

 ## 1\.
 Extended Markdown Syntax

-The extended markdown syntax for the preprocessor borrows from the already existing image tag.
+The extended markdown syntax for the pre-processor borrows from the already existing image tag.
 All commands start using a `!` followed by the command.
 Options for the specific command are specified in normal brackets.

     !<command> (<options>)